 That leaves feed as chickens' primary source of nutrition.
 While chicks under 12 weeks should have feed and water available 24 hours a day, adult chickens can be fed once or twice daily, typically in the morning and afternoon, before they go to bed for the evening.

 Chicken feed for a flock of five should cost a few dollars a month, van Uitert estimates.
 She saves money by buying in bulk directly from a local grain manufacturer, which charges about $5 for the amount in a $30 bag from the feed store.
 Look for food high in protein and calcium (ground-up eggshells from your own flock add calcium).
 Feeding chickens a high-quality, organic diet may turn out to be more expensive than buying conventional eggs at the grocery store, "but you'll be sure the food you eat is healthy," van Uitert says.

 So, the Chicken or the Eggs?

-Owning a small flock can pay off if you take steps to keep costs down along the way -- and keep the birds safe from predators.
+Owning a small flock can pay off if you take steps to keep costs down along the way — and keep the birds safe from predators.
 "Nothing is more expensive than having to start your flock all over again," Cook says, not to mention the heartache of losing the animals after becoming attached to them.
 Once they mature, the cluckers are full of curiosity and personality and cotton to humans, making them fun, low-maintenance pets.
-Raising chickens may be particularly worthwhile for gardeners, who can feed them garden scraps and then use the chickens' waste for compost, in addition to eating the eggs.
+Raising chickens may be particularly worthwhile for gardeners, who can feed them garden scraps and use the chickens' waste for compost, in addition to eating the eggs.